-Our COS Creek North Stream Management Plan for Monument Creek grant proposal in Colorado Springs, El Paso County is a collaborative effort between Fountain Creek Watershed, Inc. d/b/a Pikes Peak Waterways (PPW) and the City of Colorado Springs.
+Our COS Creek North Stream Reach Plan for Monument Creek, MVP to ATB grant proposal in Colorado

+Springs, El Paso County is a collaborative effort between Fountain Creek Watershed, Inc. d/b/a Pikes Peak Waterways (PPW) and the City of Colorado Springs.
 PPW in coordination with the City of Colorado Springs and Colorado Springs Utilities (CSU) were instrumental in the development of the 2022 COS Creek Plan.
 PPW has been actively engaged with the City of Colorado Springs, CSU, and public and private organizations to facilitate the visioning and implementation of recommended projects and mitigative strategies for the Fountain Creek watershed.
 PPW will continue this successful approach with the visioning process for the improved riverscape of Monument Creek in line with the collaboration discussion on pg.
 157 of the Colorado Water Plan.

 Future Funding Pursuits

 Pursuit of federal support from USBR's WaterSMART, the USACE, and the Colorado State Revolving Loan Fund (SRF) programs which fund the same types of projects and programs as CWCB's Water Plan Grants for filling future funding gaps is part of an overall funding strategy.
 This is in line with the funding discussion on pg.
 155 of the Colorado Water Plan.
+PPW applied for and was awarded a WaterSMART grant for the COS Creek Plan; however, federal funding remains uncertain at this time.